 It’s known, CP said, that the two infected men did not use proper safety techniques while in the barn.
 Both were reported to have removed the N-95 respirators that covered their noses and mouths because they were hot.

 “We conducted a review of the situation and determined that CFIA protocols for personal protection were not fully observed in this case,” CFIA told CP in an e-mail.

-The two inspectors were collecting nasal and blood samples from pigs on the Alberta farm for two hours on the night of April 28, according to news reports.
+The two inspectors has taken nasal and blood samples from pigs on the Alberta farm for two hours on the night of April 28, CBC reported in a separate story Tuesday.